Statue of Leif Erikson (Reykjavík)

-Leifr Eiricsson, sometimes called the Leif Eiricsson Memorial, is statue of Norse explorer Leif Erikson created by American artist Alexander Stirling Calder.
+Leifr Eiricsson, sometimes called the Leif Eiricsson Memorial, is a statue of Norse explorer Leif Erikson created by American artist Alexander Stirling Calder.
 The artwork was commissioned by the United States government as a gift to the Icelandic people for the 1,000th anniversary of the Alþingi in 1930.
 The statue was unveiled on July 17, 1932, in Reykjavík, Iceland atop a hill overlooking the city.

 A second casting of the statue was made for the Icelandic exhibit at the 1939 New York World's Fair; this casting currently stands at the Mariners' Museum and Park in Newport News, Virginia.
 The statue's plaster model is part of the Smithsonian Institution's collection.

 As an iconic image of Leif, Calder's statue has inspired a number of other artworks, and its image has been reproduced on stamps, souvenirs, and so forth.

 Creation

 In June 1930, the Icelandic government held Alþingishátíðin, a celebration of the 1,000th anniversary of Alþingi, the country's parliament.
 Preparatory to the celebration, the 71st United States Congress passed House Joint Resolution 2, on June 21, 1929.
 This legislation permitted the US government to participate in the celebration and required the government to "procure a suitable statue or other memorial of Leif Ericsson and present the same as a gift of the American people to the people of Iceland."

 Later that year, the United States Commission of Fine Arts was enlisted to select a sculptor to fulfill Congress' request.
 The commission first selected a group of artists who were subsequently invited to submit photographs of their proposed works for final consideration.
 Per the Department of State, the artist was required to be a citizen of the United States.
 In November 1929, the photographs were inspected and Alexander Stirling Calder was recommended by the commission to the Department of State as the artist to be hired.

 Calder's completed statue was accepted by the commission in January 1932.
 During the course of its design, Calder had completed three preliminary sketches and studies.